 I shouldn’t be doing this.
 Devon doesn’t live here, and she and AJ aren’t together…My logical mind knows these things are true, but still, when I close my eyes, there’s this image of AJ and Devon twisted up in the sheets together.
 His mom isn’t home until six o’clock on weeknights.
 His brother’s never home either.
 He loved her and he still might.
 How often did they meet at his house after school?
 Did they cut classes, spending full days together in his bed?
 They must have, at least once.
 Serious relationship, empty house, that’s what you do.

-I don’t want to think about the two of them, arms and legs intertwined under his blue comforter, but I still can’t fall asleep because i can’t get the image out of my head.
+I don’t want to think about the two of them, arms and legs intertwined under his blue comforter, but I still can’t fall asleep because I can’t get the image out of my head.

 I kind of want to photocopy several chapters of the book.
 They’re incredibly triggering to my OCD, but they remind me that I’m not alone in this.
-I want to be reminded why recovery is so important.
+I want to be reminded of why recovery is so important.

 PROS AND CONS